rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 in the airlock.

-As an example of such a mechanism, imagine you want to access the underlying storage of the Unicode string type in ogonek, in order to, for example pass some bytes directly to a legacy function.
+As an example of such a mechanism, imagine you want to access the underlying storage of the `text` type in ogonek, in order to, for example pass some bytes directly to a legacy function.
 The normal interface for the string exposes code points, but many legacy functions out there take bytes in some known encoding directly.

 {% highlight cpp %}
 void legacy_function(std::string const& utf8_bytes);